jochumdev/microlobby/docs/spec.md

-# WzRESTLobby API V1 Documentation
+# Microlobby API V1 Documentation

-This document describes the V1 API of WzRESTLobby
+This document describes the V1 API of microlobby.

 ## General Notes